To get support for issues and questions you might have, there are two paths:

 If you purchased a WooCommerce product, you must activate your WooCommerce keys as described in Managing WooCommerce.com subscriptions.
 This is only necessary for products downloaded from WooCommerce.com (paid & free).

 To properly troubleshoot an issue, we need to rule out any theme or plugin conflicts.

 - Enable a default WordPress theme, such as Twenty Sixteen.
 If the issue stops, there is a conflict with your theme.
 Please contact the theme developer for further assistance.

 - Disable all plugins, if not caused by the theme.
 Enable plugins one by one to find the one causing conflict.

 - Contact support if the issue persists and is related to a WooCommerce.com product.

-If the conflict is with a 3rd party (non-Woo) theme or plugin, you must contact the developer directly.
-We can’t and do not provide support for 3rd party products.
+If the conflict is with a third-party (non-Woo) theme or plugin, you must contact the developer directly.
+We cannot and do not provide support for third-party products.

 Contact Woo Support ↑ Back to top